What Matters to You?

 Located in Dobbs Ferry, NY, Cabrini of Westchester is a geriatric care campus providing a continuum of care to elders and those with disabilities, so there are short-term patients and long-term residents.
-Of its 304 beds, all 45 short-term rehabilitation patients are offered the option to have WMTY charts in their rooms, and now requests are rapidly growing from the long-term residents.
-“We use the chart with circles that is in Dr. Gutnick’s keynote video and it caused a ripple effect” said Horgan.
-“Some of the the long-term residents wanted it also to make their interactions with staff and others more personalized and meaningful.”
+Of its 304 beds, all 45 short-term rehabilitation patients opted to have WMTY charts in their rooms, and now requests are coming from long-term residents.
+“We use the worksheet with circles from the video and it caused a ripple effect” said Horgan.

-At the care-plan meeting with the family, Cabrini staff gives the patient or resident the option to participate in the WMTY initiative and fill out the chart, or not.
-If they wish to participate, the chart is put on the bulletin board in their room.
+At the family care-plan, Cabrini staff gives the patient or resident the option to participate in WMTY and fill out the worksheet.
+If they wish to participate, the worksheet is put on the bulletin board in their room.
 “Staff love going into the room and learning something about the patient,” said Horgan.
 “They are able to ask about a pet, a child, or a sports team and get to know the patient better.”

-Patient John Murphy proudly holds his WMTY chart alongside Imee Garcia, PT (left) and Cheryl Cohen, OT (right), his therapists who worked hard to help him reach his goals.
+Patient John Murphy proudly holds his WMTY worksheet with Imee Garcia, PT (left) and Cheryl Cohen, OT (right), therapists who worked hard to help him reach his goals.

 News about the initiative has even reached Cabrini’s Board of Trustees.
 Horgan showed the video at the December Board meeting and gave an update on results.
-The Board was excited to see how deeply WMTY has penetrated in the Cabrini staff and feels it is a great complement to the person-centered care that is an integral part of Cabrini’s culture.
+The Board was excited to see how deeply WMTY has penetrated and feels it is a great complement to the person-centered care that is an integral part of Cabrini’s culture.

 WMTY: “Attending my daughter’s Bat Mitzvah.”

-After a hip fracture, the patient was anxious to complete short-term rehabilitation in enough time to be ambulatory and dancing at his daughter’s Bat Mitzvah.
-Staff used this goal to motivate him, resulting in the optimization of his therapy and quality outcomes.
+After a hip fracture, the patient was anxious to complete short-term rehabilitation in enough time to dance at his daughter’s Bat Mitzvah.
+Staff used this goal to motivate him, optimizing his therapy and quality outcomes.
 The patient was discharged in time for his daughter’s Bat Mitzvah, and healthy enough to celebrate with a dance.